-Based on groundwater monitoring data discussed in Section 3.2.17.3, Sr-90 levels upgradient of extraction well EW-1 have dropped-off to less than 100 pCi/L in 2013.
+Based on groundwater monitoring data discussed in Section 3.2.17.3, Sr-90 levels upgradient of extraction well EW-1 have dropped-off to less than 180 pCi/L since 2012.
 This coincides with the original groundwater modeling performed that projected that EW-1 would operate for approximately 10 years in order to reduce the Sr-90 concentrations in the plume to meet the overall cleanup objective of meeting DWS by 2040.
-However, prior to petitioning to have the system shut down and placed in stand-by mode, an additional year of pulsed pumping operation and monitoring should continue to ensure that the concentrations remain low.

 4a.
 Are Sr-90 concentrations in plume core wells above or below 8 pCi/L?
-Sr-90 concentrations in seven of 17 core wells were above 8 pCi/L in 2013.
+Sr-90 concentrations in 10 of 17 core wells were above 8 pCi/L in 2014.